loulafg/loulafg/README.md

-- 👋 Hi, I'm Fernando Loula, a brazilian physician (GP) interested in learning to code.
-I am currently on the processe of becoming a full stack JS developer.
+- 👋 Hi, I'm Fernando Loula, a brazilian physician (GP) interested in learning to code, currently on the processe of becoming a full stack JS developer.
 I intend to upload all my exercises and projects to GITHUB and any and everyone interested in seeing what it is all about is welcome to take a look.

 - 📫 How to reach me: email loulafg@gmail.com